The Eye of the Heron (a short fiction story)

 The bottle I had stuffed in my shoulder bag slapped against my hip as I increased the size and speed of my steps to avoid losing sight of the assailants.
 It seems they had suddenly decided to stretch the distance between themselves and the crime scene.
 The sound of an approaching police siren may have also helped spur that decision.

-The quartet entered a run-down two story apartment about four blocks away from the crime scene.
+The quartet entered a run-down two-story apartment about four blocks away from the crime scene.
 It may have at one time been called a townhouse, but that sounded too trendy and no longer seemed to fit given the current state of the joint.

 There were two heavy stone planter pots at either side of the front steps.
 Probably having once held a couple of impressive trees, maybe palms, but now long since dead from lack of water or care.

 I waited a few minutes, surveying the street to ensure there were no witnesses.
-Then with some effort managed to maneuver one of the pots against the front door.
+Then with some effort managed to manoeuvre one of the pots against the front door.
 That should bar anyone from escaping through the most obvious exit.

 Removing the bottle of 151 Bacardi from my bag, I unscrewed the lid.
 Then I took a handkerchief from my jeans pocket and soaked it in the rum before stuffing the damp fabric into the neck of the bottle.